LINBIT/linstor-external-provisioner/README.md

-# flex-provision
+# Kubernetes external FLEX provisioner

-External provisioner for the kubernetes FLEX volume plugin.
+This is an example external provisioner for kubernetes meant for use with FLEX based volume plugins.